PsyTeachR/data-skills-v2/docs/06-corsi-analysis.md

 <img src="06-corsi-analysis_files/figure-html/unnamed-chunk-23-1.png" width="100%" style="display: block; margin: auto;" />

-* In code chunk 7, use `mutate()` and `fct_level` to reorder the variable `Condition` in the dataset `age_control` so that the bars are in the order "Sleep deprived",  "4 hours sleep", "8 hours sleep" and then run the box plot code again.
+* In code chunk 7, use `mutate()` and `factor` to reorder the variable `Condition` in the dataset `age_control` so that the bars are in the order "Sleep deprived",  "4 hours sleep", "8 hours sleep" and then run the box plot code again.

 <div class='webex-solution'><button>Hint</button>